Huga22118/FreeWeapons-Old/README.md

 # Free Weapons For GTA San Andreas (On Progress)
 Welcome to My First Repositories, these are Plugins for GTA San Andreas where you can get weapons by press a button.

-but it's WIP, to try this mod you need to clone this repository by download the reposirory or use Git Bash.
+but it's WIP, to try this mod you need to clone this repository by download the repository or use Git Bash.

-# Added Few Weapons
+# Added Weapons
 - Rocket Launcher (Slot 1)
 - AK47 (Slot 1)
 - Colt 45 (Slot 1)